xacrimon/atoma/README.md

 Because of this we run tests on a number of different architectures using emulation and check that the crate builds successfully on Linux, Windows and macOS.

-All testing is done on our MSRV toolchain which is `stable-2019-07-04`.
+All testing is done on our MSRV toolchain which is Rust 1.36 `stable-2019-07-04`.

 ## Test targets